 In this article I want to look at whether you need to pay for British Airways seat selection if you have Gold, Silver or Bronze Executive Club status.

 Whilst most airlines now charge for seat selection in Economy, British Airways is one of the very few to charge in Premium Economy / World Traveller Plus and Club World / Club Europe.
 Only First Class passengers avoid the fee if they want to select a seat in advance.

-We’ve written about the basics of British Airways Executive Club tier levels here, but as a recap, remember that Blue membership is the default whilst Bronze, Silver and Gold must all be earned with the collection of tier points.
+We’ve written about the basics of British Airways Executive Club tier levels here, but as a recap, remember that Blue membership is your default entry level status whilst Bronze, Silver and Gold must all be earned with the collection of tier points from flights.

-Unfortunately, Blue members do not get any special seating privileges so if you only hold Blue membership you will still have to pay to select a seat more than 24 hours in advance.
+Unfortunately, Blue members do not get any special seating privileges.
+If you only hold British Airways Blue membership you will still have to pay to select a seat more than 24 hours in advance.

-Bronze, Silver and Gold status holders, however, get varying levels of free advance seat selection depending on your tier.
-Here are the full details:
+Bronze, Silver and Gold status holders get varying levels of free advance seat selection depending on your tier.
+Here are the details:

 Bronze: free seat selection up to seven days before departure for everyone on your booking

 Silver: free seat selection at the time of booking for everyone on your booking

 Gold: free seat selection at the time of booking for everyone on your booking and friends and family who are flying in the same class on the same flight